Note from Adam to Mom, 2012

 Since 2009, I have been making photographs of my mentally ill, substance-abusing mother.
 Her diagnoses change frequently—from alcoholism to dissociative identity disorder—and my relationship with her has been fraught with animosity for as long as I can remember.
 I am fully aware that my mother thrives on being the center of attention and that, at times, our portrait sessions encourage her erratic behavior.

 The photographs are simultaneously upsetting and encouraging; honest and theatrical; loving and hateful.
-Corresponding to my mother’s current bipolar diagnosis, conflating these seeming binary opposites is the only way to make photographs of her that are remotely valid.
 By turning the camera toward my mother and my relationship with her, I capture her behavior as an echo of my own emotional response.
 The images function like an on going conversation.

 Morning at the Sink, 2012